 Senator Daschle is the Founder and Chairman of The Daschle Group, A Public Policy Advisory of Baker Donelson.
 The Daschle Group provides strategic advice on key national issues including health care, energy, transportation and the environment.

-Senator Daschle is one of the longest serving Senate Democratic Leaders in history and the only one to serve twice as both Majority and Minority Leader.
+Senator Daschle has participated in the development and debate of almost every major public policy issue of the last three decades.
+In 1978, he was elected to the US House of Representatives, where he served for eight years.
+In 1986, he was elected to the US Senate and was chosen as Senate Democratic Leader in 1994.
+Senator Daschle is one of the longest serving Senate Democratic leaders in history and the only one to serve twice as both Majority and Minority Leader.
 During his tenure, Senator Daschle navigated the Senate through some of its most historic economic and national security challenges.
 In 2003, he chronicled some of these experiences in his book, Like No Other Time: The 107th Congress and the Two Years That Changed America Forever.
-Today, Senator Daschle is a Senior Policy Advisor to the law firm of DLA Piper where he provides clients with strategic advice on public policy issues such as climate change, energy, health care, trade, financial services and telecommunications.
+In the 2013 release of The US Senate: Fundamentals of American Government, Senator Daschle explores the inner workings of this important part of the legislative branch.

 Since leaving the Senate, Senator Daschle has remained an active and learned voice among policy-makers.
 He has distinguished his experience in health care through the publication of Critical: What We Can Do About the Health-Care Crisis and Getting It Done: How Obama and Congress Finally Broke the Stalemate to Make Way for Health Care Reform.
 Senator Daschle has also emerged as a leading thinker on climate change, food security and renewable energy policy.
 He serves as the Chair of the DuPont Advisory Committee on Agriculture Innovation and Productivity as well as the BP Tangguh Independent Advisory Panel.